EOSIO/taurus-node/plugins/txn_test_gen_plugin/README.md

 Note in the console output there are 500 transactions in each of the blocks which are produced every 500 ms yielding 1,000 transactions / second.

-### Demonstration
-The following video provides a demo: https://vimeo.com/266585781